smustafa/embedded-activemq-local-transaction-example/README.md

-Simple AMQ Message Service to handle Customer Orders.
+Simple JMS Service to handle Customer Orders and send processed orders towards 2 Outbound Queues.

-Requirements:
-- Implement Local Transaction
-- Write Integration Test to verify Rollback and Successful Processing of Message
--
+It will configure a Local JmsTransactionManager and verify Transactional management through an Integration Test.

+Embedded ActiveMQ will be used.